 In 1977—a year before the lake area's only hospital opened its doors—an extraordinary group of men and women recognized the community's need to support quality health care and formed the Lake of the Ozarks General Hospital Auxiliary.

-Auxilians are a diverse group comprised of retirees, doctors, active businesspeople and others.
-Each auxilian participates in a variety of activities that fit their special talents and interests, including staffing The Shoppes at Lake Regional Health System.
-They also assist with the Auxiliary's hospital ball, held each October.
+Auxilians and volunteers are a diverse group comprised of retirees, active business people and others.
+They volunteer in a variety of activities that fit their special talents and interests, including staffing a gift shop at Lake Regional Health System.
+They also raise funds to give back to Lake Regional and staff, including through the Ethel Rayburn Nursing Scholarship fund.

-Junior volunteers will receive service pins and certificates upon completion of 50 hours of service.
-Also, deserving volunteers often receive letters of recommendation to accompany their college applications.
+Junior volunteers receive service pins and certificates upon completion of 50 hours of service.
+Also, deserving volunteers may receive letters of recommendation to accompany their college applications.

 - Completed Junior Volunteer Application and include a paragraph about why you would like to volunteer